An official website of the State of Oregon

 You are here:

-The Columbia Slough is located south and parallel to the Columbia River and consists of approximately 31 miles of water way extending from Fairview Lake on the east side to the Willamette River on the west.
-Industrial, agricultural and urban development along the Columbia Slough has resulted in the accumulation of a variety of contaminants in Slough sediments.
-Some contaminants, including polychlorinated biphenyls (PCBs) and pesticides bioaccumulate in fish to the extent that resident fish in the Slough are harmful to eat.
-In 2005 DEQ issued a Record of Decision establishing a program to cleanup sediments at individual release sites, implement source control measures throughout the watershed to prevent further releases, and monitor conditions over the long term to ensure continued improvement.
+The Columbia Slough runs parallel to the Columbia River and includes about 31 miles of waterway from the Willamette River to Fairview Lake.
+Industrial, agricultural and urban development along the Columbia Slough has resulted in contamination accumulating in the bottom of the slough.
+Some contaminants, including polychlorinated biphenyls (PCBs) and pesticides bioaccumulate in fish that live in the slough year-round.
+These fish are now unsafe to eat.
+In 2005, DEQ issued a cleanup plan that established a program to clean up the slough.
+This program includes addressing individual sites that released contamination into the slough, controlling any ongoing sources of contamination, and monitoring conditions over the long term to make sure conditions were improving.

 DEQ is working with many partners to address Columbia Slough contamination including: